 Geode Cake Class

 We recently attended a Geode Cake class with Turner instructing.
-Geodes are rocks which contain a hollow cavity filled with crystals.
+Geodes are rocks that contain a hollow cavity filled with crystals.
 It is a very popular themed cake around the country right now.
 The class runs at least once a month at the studio — and it sells out fast.

 The way the cake classes work is each participator receives a baked cake draped in fondant.
 You can either do a 4″ ($55) or 6″ cake ($75) — the price includes all materials, two hours of instruction and taking the cake home with you.
 Cake flavors come in vanilla, tie-dye, chocolate, red velvet and gluten-free vanilla and chocolate.

-Classes vary in techniques — some focus more on icing, others more on fondant.
+Classes vary in techniques — some focus more on the icing, others more on fondant.
 The Geode class focuses on mixing icing colors and smoothing and carving methods.
 You can tailor your cake any way you please based on both flavor, color and artistic design.